MaxFactor605/Neural-Net/README.md

-# A simple ML model for handwrite digits recognition
+# A simple ML model for handwrite digits recognition (Linux only)

 Repository structure: